ROCKSTAR Songs and Music Videos

 When Michelle was a professor, her students used to line up outside her office to ask for her advice.
 She always told them to follow their hearts.
 One afternoon as she watched yet another relieved face disappear out her office door, she realized she wasn’t following her own heart.

-Her positive music can help you move through challenging situations, let go of the past, discover your unique talents, create new opportunities, and celebrate life.
+Her positive music can help you move through challenging situations, let go of the past, discover your unique talents, create new opportunities, and live your dream.

 Airplay and Awards